jamf/Notifier/README.md

 This will allow Notifier to post Notifications without prompting the user to allow & needs to be deployed when a device is running 10.15+ & not before.

 # How it works
+When using the deprecated [NSUserNotifications API](https://developer.apple.com/documentation/foundation/nsusernotification, the notification type (alert or banner), is defined by the [NSUserNotificationAlertStyle](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html) key in the Applications info.plist.

+For the [UserNotifications Framework](https://developer.apple.com/documentation/usernotifications), the user can choose the notificaiton type or an admin can define this in a [profile](#macos-10.15+).

 # Rebranding
 If you find the Notifier logo to garish &/or want to rename the notifications as they show in Notification Center, then you can follow the below rebrand guidelines.